elangrr/testnet_guide/nulink/draft.md

 -e NULINK_OPERATOR_ETH_PASSWORD \
 nulink/nulink nulink ursula run --no-block-until-read
 ```
+Then everything is done !
+You dont have to bond again

 ## Case #2
 ### Staking account or worker account is lost